Ricardo Migliorisi: Style

-A very particular style, with an ample variety of expressive resources, paintings, montages, audio-visual experiences and installations are part of his work.
+A variety of expressive resources, paintings, montages, audio-visual experiences and installations are part of his work.

 His characters are considered none too realistic, and may represent popular Latin-American subjects, animals and classic mythology, opera, circus and cabaret characters, the television and socialite, all of them with crazy tendencies.

-Migliorisi presents a strong scenic sense, binding his creations to theatrical spaces.
-In his characters there is the mystery of the masks and the shine of footlight.
-The way he uses the color is a remarkable characteristic, the contrast, transparencies and textures give live to mud or metal objects.
-Emerge imposing plaster figures, woods of feather, glass pearls and golden stones and caracoles.
+Migliorisi presents a scenic sense that connects his work to theatrical spaces.
+His characters often feature masks and elements of stage lighting.
+His use of color is a distinct characteristic, where he uses contrast, transparencies, and textures on mud or metal objects.
+His work also features imposing plaster figures, feathers, glass pearls, golden stones, and shells.

 Personal life

 His family, of Italian descent, lives in Asunción.
 He has a sister: María Cristina Migliorisi de Galiano.

 Migliorisi was hospitalized in May 2019 under intensive therapy.
 He died on 14 June 2019, at the age of 71.